Our Chartered Organization

 The Troop continued to thrive under Scoutmasters Phil Lehr (1998 – 2004) and Rich Quebec (2004-2012).
 The Troop moved to its current location in the lower level of the Deer Hill School adjacent to the Cohasset Emergency Response facility.
 The Troop presented a special exhibit of Troop memorabilia at the Cohasset Historical Society to mark the 100th Anniversary of Scouting in the United States in 2010.
 Scouts in Troop 28 attended the Centennial National Jamboree at Fort A.P.
 Hill in Virginia in 2010 and the first National Jamboree at the BSA’s new “Summit” site in 2013.
 Three groups of Troop 28 have taken treks at the Philmont Scout Reservation in New Mexico in 2009, 2013 and 2015.
 The Troop also helped to found a related Venturing unit, Crew 18 Cohasset, to provide scouting opportunities to young men and young women ages 14 to 21.

-As it enters its second century, Troop 28 has a robust membership and is nearing 100 Eagle Scouts and membership as large as it ever has been.
+As it enters its second century, Troop 28 has a robust membership and is nearing 135 Eagle Scouts.
 More importantly, Troop 28 continues to provide opportunities for fun and adventure for scouts in Cohasset.